 10 of 11

-Punica granatum is deciduous and variously referred to as a tree or a shrub.
+The Pomegranate is a deciduous plant variously referred to as a tree or a shrub.
 That is because specimens range from being 3 feet tall and bush-like to 20 to 30 feet tall and more tree-like.
 They are self-pollinating and suited to zones 7 to 10.
 Dwarf versions 8 to 10 feet tall are available, but their fruit is smaller.
 The seed of this fruit is the part that is eaten.
 Pomeganate seeds are a bit crunchy with a distinct sweet, tart flavor.